 Location.
 It is who we are, what we do and we take great pride in helping organizations get more from their location data and services.
-As a result, Amalgam continues to grow as a direct result of client retention and their strong referrals.
+As a result, Amalgam continues to grow by focusing on providing clients successful solutions and and by their strong referrals.
 We provide location services to a diverse client base and serve a growing number of use cases and technology applications.

 Amalgam has grown from a home office in 2005 to support a diverse client base, talented new staff and space to grow.

-Amalgam manages more than 30 FetchGIS services across communities, industry, retail, tourism, non-profits and IoT.
+Amalgam manages more than 50 FetchGIS services across communities, industry, business and non-profit.

 Providing a complete range of geospatial services used by government, industry, business and non-profit organizations